chinchalinchin/ontology/docs/CONFIGURATION.md

   properties:
     hitbox:
       offset:
-        x:
+        x: int
-        y:
+        y: int
       size:
-        w:
+        w: int
-        h:
+        h: int
+    moveable: bool
+    type: str
     door: bool
 ```
-- `properties.door`: Signals this particular plateset should be treated as a door.
+- `properties.type`: Key representing the _type_ of plate to define.
+Allowable values: `door`, `chest`, `pressure`

-**Note**: If a plate is configured as a `door`, then when you define its state in _data/state/static.yml_, you must provide an outlet for the door.
+**Note**: If a plate is configured in _data/conf/plates.yaml_, then when you define its static state in _data/state/static.yml_, you must hook a connection into it.
 See [State](./STATE.md) for more information on state definitions.

 ## Sprites